Want to know how to plan your trips? Are you planning a trip and don’t know where to start?

 Thinking about packing or backpacking can be stressful when planning your trip.
 The best thing you can do is pack as little as possible; you can always buy something during the trip.

-Choose comfortable and versatile clothes with neutral colors that you can combine with the rest of your clothes.
+Choose comfortable and versatile clothes with neutral colors that you can combine with your other clothes.

-The best way to accommodate clothes is to make it tight rolls, so it wrinkles less and takes up less space.
+The best way to accommodate clothes is to make them tight rolls, so it wrinkles less and takes up less space.

 In the Travel Planner, you’ll find a packing list and a daily outfit planner.

-In the packing checklist, you will find several different sheets, some empty for you and others with recommendations that vary depending on the type of trip you make.
+In the packing checklist, you will find several sheets, some empty for you and others with recommendations that vary depending on the trip you make.

 5 tips for packing